Shreya4546/E-Commerce-Profit-Analysis/README.md

 - Review pricing strategy on low margin SKUs

 ### 3. Watches & Gifts — Star Category
-Ranks 2nd in revenue (Rs.
-1.21M) AND 1st in profit margin (82.65%).
+Ranks 2nd in revenue (R$ 1.21M) AND 1st in profit margin (82.65%).
 Only top-5 category above average margin.
 Revenue grew from rank 3 in 2017 to rank 2 in 2018 —
 fastest growing category in the dataset.